7 eBay Alternatives: Other Places to Flip Items

 And the best part?
 Instagram doesn’t take any of your profit.
 All of the money paid goes straight to you.
 Here’s how it works:

 In the caption, you will want to include all the usual information like brand, size and measurements, condition, payment options, and whether the item is to be picked up or shipped.
-Also include hashtags such as #shopmycloset, #resale, #instashop, and more to get your items seen by people looking to buy!
+Also include hashtags such as #shopmycloset, #resale, #instashop, and more to get your things seen by people looking to buy!

 If you’ve created a separate profile dedicated to your closet cleanout, you can use the bio to house the payment and shipping information that would remain the same for each item.
-You can also include the geographical areas you are willing to ship to, such as just within your country or internationally.
+You can also include the geographical areas you are willing to ship to, such as within your country or internationally.

-Once you’ve created your feed full of items to sell, you can always share with other profiles or social media networks to gain more traction.
+Once you’ve created your feed of items to sell, you can share with other profiles or social media networks to gain more traction.
 When someone is interested, you can discuss the details and logistics with them.
 Before you know it, you will have more space in your closet and more money in your pocket.

-Using platforms like Nextdoor, Instagram, and Facebook Marketplace is excellent because they are social media sites that many people already use.
+Using platforms like Nextdoor, Instagram, and Facebook Marketplace is excellent because they are social media sites many people already use.
 And even better, they are free to sell on and won’t take a percentage of your profits.

 Others, such as Poshmark and Mercari, are much simpler to navigate and cheaper to use.
 You’ll also be supporting a much smaller company than eBay.